Pierre Menard, Author of the Quixote

 "Pierre Menard, Author of the Quixote" (original Spanish title: "Pierre Menard, autor del Quijote") is a short story by Argentine writer Jorge Luis Borges.

 It originally appeared in Spanish in the Argentine journal Sur in May 1939.
 The Spanish-language original was first published in book form in Borges's 1941 collection El jardín de senderos que se bifurcan (The Garden of Forking Paths), which was included in his much-reprinted Ficciones (1944).

 Plot summary

 "Pierre Menard, Author of the Quixote" is written in the form of a review or literary critical piece about Pierre Menard, a fictional eccentric 20th-century French writer and polymath.
 It begins with a brief introduction and a listing of Menard's work.

-Borges' "review" describes Menard's efforts to go beyond a mere "translation" of Don Quixote by immersing himself so thoroughly in the work as to be able to actually "re-create" it, line for line, in the original 17th-century Spanish.
+Borges's "review" describes Menard's efforts to go beyond a mere "translation" of Don Quixote by immersing himself so thoroughly in the work as to be able to actually "re-create" it, line for line, in the original 17th-century Spanish.
 Thus, Pierre Menard is often used to raise questions and discussion about the nature of authorship, appropriation, and interpretation.

+Argentine writer and critic Enrique Anderson Imbert includes in his book Reloj de arena (an anthology with works whose plots coincide with famous works published later) a story with content very similar to Pierre Menard.
+It was published sixteen years before Borges's story under the title Corputt, and its author is a Polish-American writer, Tupper Greenwald.
+The character in the story is a great admirer of Shakespeare, in particular King Lear.
+His dream is to write a drama as perfect as Lear.
+Close to death, he confesses to a colleague his ambition and adds that the night before he managed to finish the dream play.
+He takes out a manuscript from under his pillow and reads to his colleague the most important lines.
+The text he wrote and now reads coincides exactly with the text of King Lear.